sherriefaylin/angelsAsprin/README.md

 a little shpeel:

+*the interface is a slight mess, but is functional!

 this is a conceptual design project that is supposed to be a metaphor for sleeping pills 😴

 how it works: